-Please find here our long-term plan for art and DT
+Please find here the primary national curriculum for art and design.

 In art, we teach units incorporating drawing, painting, sculpture, mouldable materials, textiles and digital technologies.
 Our art units take a wide theme, such as fruit, and include a variety of art techniques.
 This ensures children have multiple opportunities in each phase to master using materials and techniques in different contexts.
 There is a careful balance of exploring the effects that can be created with different media and explicitly taught art techniques.
 Children keep sketchbooks for each unit of work.
 They are very different from our other school books: there are no dates or titles, sometimes they’re full of attempts to use materials in different ways and feedback is given on post it notes.

 We are fortunate to have received expert support from accessart, the art team at the Exceed Academies Trust and local art specialists when planning our curriculum.
 Our art store is a treasure trove of goodies and resources!
 In the summer term of each year, we hold an art day.
 Each class is assigned an artist whose work they study and explore.
 The study of key artists is also integrated into each art unit.
 This ensures that by the time children leave Kirkstall Valley, they can recognise a variety of artistic styles and movements.